silvia-toncelli/java-projects/README.md

   a yahtzee game under the title "dice"
   a GUI that calculates the day of the week of any given date
   a farkle dice game (UNFINISHED!!)
-  a GUI that converts units for different temperatures
+  a GUI that converts units for different temperatures (under name BasicGUI)